-- Kitty2 Metallic Map-Physical - Kitty3 Metal, Emission and Opacity-Physical
+- Kitty2 Metallic Map-Physical - Kitty3 Metal, Emission and Opacity-Physical anisotropics, sheen, clearcoat, and more.
+It is basically Poser's built in version of a do-it-all Uber shader.

 Connecting PBR Maps to the Cycles Root and Principled BSDF Node